pbfrandsen/CBA_genomics_workshop/01_kmer_counting_genomescope.md

 `$ ls *fastq.gz > files.txt`

 Next, you'll need to create a job file.
 Remember, you can do this with the [job script generator](https://rc.byu.edu/documentation/slurm/script-generator).
 Choose a single node, 24 cores, and 6 hours. `KMC` can take a lot of RAM so select 14 GB of RAM per CPU.
 Then make a job file, perhaps called `kmc.job` and paste in the output from the job script generator.
-Once that it pasted in, make sure you add the commands to load the miniconda module and activate the `KMC` environment:
+After you paste the job parameters, make sure you add the commands to load the miniconda module and activate the `KMC` environment:

 ```
 source /grphome/fslg_pws472/.bashrc
 conda activate kmc
 ```

 You'll also want to add a few job commands.
-First, make a `tmp` folder, which will hold some of the analysis files and then the kmc commands to count all 21mers and then generate a histogram file from those counts.
+First, make a `tmp` folder, which will hold some of the analysis files and then use kmc to count all 21mers and then generate a histogram file from those counts.
 Keep in mind that you set the `-k` parameter to what you want your kmer size to be and the `-t` parameter to the number of threads/CPUs you are using:

 ```
 kmc -k21 -t24 -m300g -ci1 -cs10000 @files.txt reads tmp/
 kmc_tools transform reads histogram reads.histo -cx10000
 ```

-Then, you can go ahead and run this with:
+Once those commands are in your job file, you can go ahead and run this with:

 ```
 $ sbatch kmc.job